-If you suspect possible narcotics activity is taking place in your area you can call our Narcotics Hotline at 805-339-4331 or send an e-mail to firstname.lastname@example.org.
+If you suspect possible narcotics sales are taking place in your area, you can call our Narcotics Hotline at 805-339-4331 or email to [email protected].

 Signs of Drug Activity

-Like any city Ventura faces a growing battle against drugs.
-We can’t solve this problem alone.
-Success requires community involvement.
-It is often hard to be certain that what you are seeing when it comes to drug activity but some patterns may indicate there is a potential issue:
+Like any city, Ventura faces a growing battle against drugs.
+We can’t solve this problem alone; success requires community involvement.
+It is often hard to be certain of what you are seeing when it comes to drug activity ,but some patterns may indicate there is a potential issue:

-- Offers to sell you drugs, or conversation about drugs that you overhear.
+Offers to sell you drugs, or you hear conversations.

-- Noxious odors from or around the building, such as "musty" smells.
+Noxious odors around the building, such as "musty" smells.

 It is important to distinguish between obnoxious or peculiar behavior and drug activity.
 Racial or ethnic background, economic level, or lifestyle choices do not mean the person is a drug dealer.